 About the LBPIA

-Lake Beulah Protective and Improvement Association (LBPIA) is a member-based, not-for-profit organization dedicated to preserving the quality of Lake Beulah’s natural resources and sustaining its inviting environment.
+Lake Beulah Protective and Improvement Association (LBPIA) is a member-based organization dedicated to preserving the quality of Lake Beulah’s natural resources and sustaining its inviting environment.
 LBPIA is dependent on annual dues from its members for its funding.
 All who use and enjoy the lake are welcome as members.

-Begun in 1894 as a collective effort of lake residents to clear the lake of tree stumps, LBPIA has grown into an effective organization seeking to assure that the pristine quality of the lake remains for future generations.
+Begun in 1894 as a collective effort to manage lake issues, the LBPIA has grown into an effective organization seeking to assure that the pristine quality of the lake remains for future generations.

 The Lake Beulah Protective and Improvement Association is dedicated to preserving the natural resources of Lake Beulah and to maintaining an inviting environment for all who use the lake.